krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore is piloting an update to its ecommerce app for the flagship store in Minneapolis, Minnesota.
+Q. Cymbal Superstore is piloting an update to its ecommerce app for the flagship store in Minneapolis, Minnesota.
 The app is implemented as a three-tier web service with traffic originating from the local area and resources dedicated for it in us-central1.
 You need to configure a secure, low-cost network load-balancing architecture for it.
 How do you proceed?
 ```
 ```
 Configure a standard tier proxied external https load balancer connected to the web tier as a frontend and a regional internal load balancer between the web tier and the backend.